pytask-dev/pytask-stata/README.md

 executed.

-To make the task independent from the current working directory, pass the full path as an command line argument.
+To make the task independent from the current working directory, pass the full path as a command line argument.
 Here is an example.

 ```python
 # Absolute path to the build directory.